cockroachdb/docs/v21.2/ui-overload-dashboard.md

 Level 0 is the highest level of the LSM tree and consists of files containing the latest data written to the [Pebble storage engine](cockroach-start.html#storage-engine).
 High values indicate heavy write load that is causing accumulation of files in level 0.
 These files are not being compacted fast enough to lower levels.

-- In the node view, the graph shows the health of the persitent store on the selected node.
+- In the node view, the graph shows the health of the persistent store on the selected node.
-- In the cluster view, the graph shows the health of the persitent stores across all nodes in the cluster.
+- In the cluster view, the graph shows the health of the persistent stores across all nodes in the cluster.

 ## KV Admission Slots